On the Stability of Electromechanical Switching Devices: Analysis under hybrid dynamics

 \section{Analysis under hybrid dynamics}

-In this section, we extend the previous stability analysis by considering that the device may actually operate in any of the dynamic modes of the hybrid automaton in Fig.~\ref{fig:hybrid_automaton}.
-That is, we consider that the motion of the armature is bounded between $z_\mathrm{min}\geq 0$ and $z_\mathrm{max}>z_\mathrm{min}$.
-As a consequence, the hybrid dynamics of the system is considered hereafter in the analysis to study the effects of these position boundaries.
+In this section, we extend the previous stability analysis by considering that the device may actually operate in any of the dynamic modes of the hybrid automaton in Fig.~\ref{fig:hybrid_automaton}, i.e., moving freely between the ends of the stroke or at rest in one of the two travel limits.
+As a result, we consider that the motion of the armature is bounded between $z_\mathrm{1}\geq 0$ and $z_\mathrm{2}>z_\mathrm{1}$.
+The hybrid dynamics is considered hereafter in the analysis to study the effects of these position boundaries.
 Note that the equilibrium points of a hybrid system are those locations at which the state neither evolves continuously nor discretely.
 Hence, a point $(x,q)$ is an equilibrium of the hybrid automaton \eqref{eq:hybrid_autom_3}--\eqref{eq:hybrid_autom_4} if

 Since this automaton has three dynamic modes, the equilibrium points of the system are therefore the solutions of \eqref{eq:eq_points_hybrid} for $q\in Q=\left\{1,2,3\right\}$.